mikeboehm/aurora-js/README.md

 ### Alarm
 * Alarm has a light of lightIds that it cares about
+* Alarm generates fades based on the start and end colors, the duration and how far through it we are
-* This is surfaced to the user as a Group
+* For the sake of clarity, this is surfaced to the user as a Group
+* nextEvent()
+* handle('prefade')

+- Knows about the stages
+- Emits event to tell controller to ask for fades
+- Has a method to provide fades for supplied lights

 ### Sunrise
 *A sequence of fades.
 Can include a prefade?*